 What is Property Plant and Equipment (PP&E)?

-Property plant and equipment PP&E is considered a long-term capital investment.
-Purchases of property plant and equipment show that management has a belief in the long-term outlook and profitability in the company.
+Property plant and equipment is considered a long-term capital investment and its purchase shows that the management has a belief in the long-term outlook and profitability in the company.
 PP&E assets are expected to generate economic benefit’s.

 Examples of PP&E include Machinery, Equipment, Vehicles, Buildings, Land, Office Equipment, Furniture, Fixtures, etc

 INC Corp. owns machinery with a gross value of $ 10 million.
 Accumulated depreciation recorded so far was at $5 million.
 Due to the wear and tear of the machinery, the company purchased new equipment at the cost of $ 2 million.

 Net PPE = $ 7 Million ($ 10 Million+ $ 2 Million – $ 5 Million)

 Recognition of Property Plant and Equipment (PP&E)

 The cost of PP&E shall be recognized as an asset only if it is probable that future economic benefits will flow to the entity, and the cost of it can be reliably measured.

 PP&E that qualifies for recognition shall be measured at its cost.
 The initial cost may include the following: